aNap73/Sweeper/README.md

 ![MatchGame](https://i.giphy.com/lgF6RKNGujVQY.gif)

-I wanted/needed, to push myself, and honestly, the homework was a bit to simple for me.
-Therefore, I took to heart the concepts of the homework, distilled what I hope you were looking for and then pushed it farther.
-I hope this is ok, I learned alot.
+I wanted to do something a little different.
+I wanted to meet all the goals, produce a unique application that would not be copypasta, and show that I can back engineer like no body's buisness, besides just coding and regurgitating.
+Therefore, I took to heart the concepts of the homework, distilled, what I hope were the skills you were looking for, implemented those, and pushed it farther.
+I learned alot and also had a ton of fun.

 Here's how I met the project goals: